Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: Introduction

 The example above highlights how the solutions obtained by PMO can be inappropriate for a particular application.
 That is not the only potential issue.
-Even if a wine could be created that has the relationship of high acidity and high pH, the evaluation of the objective function at that point would be untrustworthy.
-If the optimization problem selects a solution far away from the training data of the predictive model, one cannot trust the prediction produced by the predictive model at that point (i.e., the error is immeasurable).
+Even if a wine could be created that has the relationship of high acidity and high pH, the evaluation of the objective function of the pre-trained model at that point would be untrustworthy.
+If the optimization problem selects a solution that is too different from the training data of the predictive model, one cannot trust the prediction produced by the predictive model at that point (i.e., the error is immeasurable).
 This is well known in the application of predictive modeling, where it is common to assume that the unobserved/test data comes from the same distribution as the historical/training data.